ralphcrutzen/tinkerlicht/README.md

 Example: https://botsin.space/@tinkerlicht

 "Screams" are automatically imported to the Node-Red flow from the screams file in this repo.
-So you can add your own slogan and make a pull reqest to add yuor own funny quote ;-)
+So you can add your own slogan and make a pull reqest to add your own funny quote ;-)

 Hardware:
 - Raspberry Pi (Zero W)
 - Raspberry Pi Camera
-- Led strip
+- RGB Led strip

 Software:
 - Node-Red